 We are creating circumstances through GUI to help you see our role in it and how far we are willing to play along this illusory game called life.
 The movie “Contact” depicts a classic example of how GUI works in our day-to-day life.
 Contact movie played by Jodie Foster, who works for the Search for Extraterrestrial Intelligence (SETI) program at the Arecibo Observatory in Puerto Rico.
 Guided into science and communication—starting with amateur radio—by her now-deceased father, she listens to radio emissions from space, hoping to find evidence of alien life.
 When she travels to the planet where alien contact is made from, after she passes through a wormhole, she finds herself on a beach, similar to a childhood picture she drew of Pensacola, Florida, and a figure approaches that becomes her deceased father.
 Jodie Foster character recognizes his father as an alien, taking her father’s form and asking questions.
 The alien tells her that the familiar landscape and form are used to make their first contact easier.

 Hence there is more to life than meet the eyes.
 Our perception plays a role in creating our day-to-day reality, and consciousness precedes perception, and reality is fundamental to our nature of existence.
-Conscious evolution requires us to be self-aware and show up every day in our best form.
+Conscious evolution requires us to be self-aware and show up every day in our best form and take full responsibility for our actions, beliefs, intentions, and how it affects our experiences moment to moment.